scala-native/scala-native/docs/contrib/contributing.rst

 2. Be accompanied by appropriate tests.

+3. Be accompanied by appropriate documentation :ref:`documentation <project-documentation>`.

-3. Be issued from a branch *other than master* (PRs coming from master will not be accepted.)
+4. Be issued from a branch *other than master* (PRs coming from master will not be accepted.)

 If not *all* of these requirements are met then the code should **not** be merged into the distribution, and need not even be reviewed.

+.. _project-documentation:

 Documentation
 -------------

+Pull requests, other than the most trivial, without documentation will not be accepted.
+Imagine yourself as the person merging trying to understand, use, merge, or maintain the contribution.

+All code containing changes
-All code contributed to the user-facing standard library (the `nativelib/` directory) should come accompanied with documentation.
+potentially visible to end users or developers contributed to user-facing standard libraries (nativelib, clib, javalib, etc.) should come accompanied with corresponding user-facing documentation, as described in the :ref:`docbuild`.
-Pull requests containing undocumented code will not be accepted.
+Such documentation should be manually built, checked for the absence of build errors or warnings, and visually inspected before submission.

 Code contributed to the internals (nscplugin, tools, etc.) should come accompanied by internal documentation if the code is not